CAcertOrg/cacert-infradocs/docs/systems/bugs.rst

 has to be kept up-to-date with OS patches.
 The custom built mantis package has to be updated when new releases are provided upstream.

+Administrators for this system should subscribe to the mantisbt-announce@lists.sourceforge.net list to get notified when updates are released.

 Critical Configuration items
 ============================